hassanajulo/hassanajulo.github.io/content/authors/admin/_index.md

 ## About Me

-Hassan Ajulo is a 2nd year MPhil candidate in the College of Medicine and Dentistry at James Cook University.
-His research interests include spatial statistics, Bayesian statistics, machine learning and deep learning, with applications in epidemiology and biology.
+Hassan Ajulo is a 2nd year MPhil Candidate in the College of Medicine and Dentistry at James Cook University.
+His research focuses on developing and applying statistical and machine learning methods for applications in epidemiology and biology.

+Our research focuses on developing robust and flexible statistical methods for clinical trials that have adaptive elements, like group sequential trials, trials that use covariate-adaptive randomization, and platform trials.